rodeketan/ChatApp/README.md

 # #Slack Chat App

-This is the 'slack' type chat application made using SocketIO.
-In this a user has to login with a username.
-He/she will be remembered by this name.
-After logging in user can join into an already created channel by selecting from channels list or can create a new one.
+It is a real time online messaging service similar to 'slack' based on Flask-SocketIO with features including private as well as group messaging.
+A user will be remembered by his unique username.
+After logging in, user can join into an already created channel by selecting from channels list or can create a new one.
 User can now chat with others in that channel.
 ## Login Page
 ![alt text](https://github.com/rodeketan/chat_app/blob/main/Images/Screenshot%20from%202021-06-16%2004-17-58.png)
 ## Chat Window